henson-insitu/henson/README.md

 A coroutine can transfer control back to `henson` by calling `henson_yield()`.
-`henson` in turn decides where to continue execution next. `henson` cycles through all coroutines in an [execution group][Execution Groups] in order until any coroutine designated as a `control` terminates.
+`henson` in turn decides where to continue execution next. `henson` cycles through all coroutines in an [execution group][Execution Groups] in order until the controlling coroutine specified in the `while`-clause terminates.
 Once this happens, every remaining coroutine in the group loop gets called once.
 A coroutine may check if its execution group is about to stop (i.e., if a controlling coroutine has indicated that it's done) by calling `henson_stop()`.